top of page

 jxqian@hku.hk

-Junxi is a social and cultural geographer who works at the intersection of geography, urban studies and cultural studies.
+Junxi is a social and cultural geographer who works at the intersection of geography, urban studies, and cultural studies.
 He holds a BSc in Urban and Regional Planning from Sun Yat- sen University, China (2010), and a PhD in Human Geography from University of Edinburgh, Scotland (2013).
-Prior to joining the University of Hong Kong, he worked as a Post-Doctoral Research Fellow in Singapore Management University, Singapore, advised by Prof Lily Kong.
-Junxi's research interests include place politics, urban public space, modernity, religion, China's ethnic minorities/frontiers, and China's recent urban transformation.
-Most of his published works partake in one or several of these themes.
+Prior to joining the University of Hong Kong in 2017, he worked as a Post-Doctoral Research Fellow in Singapore Management University, Singapore.
+Junxi's research interests include cultural geographies, urban studies and theories, urban-rural systems, cultural economic geographies, and sustainability transition in a social and cultural perspective.
+At HKU, he serves as the Programme Director of Master of Arts in China Development Studies, Deputy Director for the Social Infrastructure of Wellbeing and Equality Lab (SIEW), and Cluster Leader for the Urban-Rural Systems Research Cluster, Urban Systems Institute.
+He holds editorial or editorial board positions at major international journals such as Humanities & Social Sciences Communications (2015-), Social & Cultural Geography (2020-), Dialogues in Human Geography (2020-), Transactions in Planning and Urban Research (2022-), Urban Geography (2022-), Area Development and Policy (2023-), and Transactions of the Institute of British Geographers (2024-).

 Research Interests